modelscope/dash-infer/README.md

 # Introduction

-DashInfer is a production-level Large Language Pre-trained Model (LLM) inference engine developed by Tongyi Laboratory, which is currently applied to the backend inference of Alibaba Tongyi-Qwen, Tongyi-Lingma, and DashScope Platform.

-DashInfer is written in C++ Runtime, and provides both C++ and Python language interfaces, aiming to deliver a production-level implementation characterized by high inference performance, high model accuracy, high stability, and high portability with minimal third-party dependencies.

-The open-source version of this project encompasses the CPU (x86, ARMv9) inference aspect of the engine, marking it as the first CPU LLM inference engine in the open-source community to support both **Continuous Batching** and **NUMA Aware** capabilities.
-DashInfer can fully utilize the performance of server CPUs to provide more hardware options for inferencing LLM models up to 14B.
-It has already been applied to some online API service on the DashScope Platform.
+DashInfer is a native inference engine for Large Language Pre-trained Models (LLMs), with both C++ and Python interfaces.

+Written in C++ runtime, DashInfer aims to deliver production-level implementations highly optimized for various hardware architectures, including x86 and ARMv9.
+It supports both Continuous Batching and NUMA Aware capabilities for CPU, and can fully utilize the capabilities of modern server-grade CPUs to host LLMs with size upto 14B.

 ## Main Features